BadenLab/Openspritzer/README.md

 <img align="left" width="200" height="200" src="https://github.com/BadenLab/Openspritzer/blob/master/Images/3d%20print.png">

-We used [OpenSCAD](http://openscad.org) to design the [box and lid](https://github.com/BadenLab/Openspritzer/tree/master/3D%20printing%20files) .stl files that could be 3D printed to efficiently hold all openspritzer components.
+We used [OpenSCAD](http://openscad.org) to design [3D files](https://github.com/BadenLab/Openspritzer/tree/master/3D%20printing%20files) that could be printed to efficiently hold all openspritzer components.
 You may have to modify the measurements in the script to comply with the components that you have purchased.

 The device is controled by an arduino nano.
 The [.ino code](https://github.com/BadenLab/Openspritzer/tree/master/Arduino) can be modified and uploaded as many times as you like.
 The way the Openspritzer code has been constructed allows simple modification of key parameters such as the base unit of time.
 These are all included at the beginning of the code for ease of reference.